MicrosoftDocs/defender-docs/defender-xdr/merge-incidents-manually.md

 ## Merge incidents from within the incident details panel or incident page

-1. Select an incident from the incident queue.
-This is the incident you want to close and merge into another incident.
+1. Select one of the two incidents you want to merge from the incident queue.
+This could be either the source or the target incident, as Microsoft Defender decides which is which.
+For more information, see [Details of the merge process](alerts-incidents-correlation.md#details-of-the-merge-process).

 1. The incident details panel appears.
 From the toolbar in the incident details panel, select **Merge incidents**.